nodejs/nodejs.dev/src/documentation/0045-node-folders/index.md

 ## Check if a folder exists

-Use `fs.access()` to check if the folder exists and Node can access it with its permissions.
+Use `fs.access()` to check if the folder exists and Node.js can access it with its permissions.

 ## Create a new folder